DongyoungLim/TUSLA_RELU/README.md

 ```
 @article{tusla_relu,
   title={NON-ASYMPTOTIC ESTIMATES FOR TUSLA ALGORITHM FOR NON-CONVEX LEARNING WITH APPLICATIONS TO NEURAL NETWORKS WITH RELU ACTIVATION FUNCTION},
-  author={D.Y.
-Lim and A. Neufeld and S. Sabanis and Y. Zhang},
+  author={D.-Y. Lim and A. Neufeld and S. Sabanis and Y. Zhang},
   journal={arXiv:2107.08649},
   year={2021},
 }